Permanent prostate brachytherapy

 During this procedure, you may be placed under anesthesia so that you aren't aware during the procedure and won't feel pain.

-A wand-like instrument is inserted in your rectum.
+A wandlike instrument is inserted into your rectum.
 This instrument creates ultrasound pictures of your prostate.
-The pictures help guide a long needle that's used to place many seed-like radioactive implants in your prostate.
+The pictures help to guide a long needle that's used to place many seedlike radioactive implants in your prostate.
 The needle is inserted through the skin between your scrotum and your anus (perineum) and into your prostate.
 The seeds, about the size of grains of rice, will give off radiation for a few months and will remain in your body permanently.

 Once the seeds are placed in your body, you'll spend some time in a recovery area, and then you can go home.
 The low levels of radiation in the seeds generally aren't harmful to others, but as a precaution, you may be asked to avoid close contact with children and pregnant women for a short time.
 Your doctor may advise you to wear a condom during sex.